-1.4.9 The Trustee is an active and responsible steward of the assets in which it invests on behalf of Scheme members.
-The Trustee expects this approach to both protect and enhance the value of the Scheme in the long-term and to create sustainable value for the members and beneficiaries, recognising the interdependence of performance for the members with benefits to the economy and society.
-The Trustee's responsible investment strategy applies to all the assets in which the Scheme invests, whether this is via portfolios run by USSIM or external managers.
-As a result, the Scheme has processes in place to assess and monitor how potential or existing managers are addressing responsible investment factors.
+- 1.4.9 The Trustee is an active and responsible steward of the Scheme's assets and the Trustee expects this approach to both protect and enhance the value of the Scheme in the long-term by creating sustainable value for the members and beneficiaries, recognising the interdependence of performance for the members with benefits to the economy and society.
+The Trustee's responsible investment strategy applies to all the assets in which the Scheme invests, whether via portfolios run by USSIM or external managers.
+As a result, the Scheme has processes in place to assess and monitor how potential or existing managers are addressing responsible investment factors. - 1.4.10 The Trustee will undertake its decision making in a manner which is consistent with the Trustee's investment objectives, its legal duties and other relevant commitments.
+Specifically, the Trustee has instructed USSIM, as its principal investment manager and adviser, and through them its external managers, where applicable, to follow good practice and use their influence as major institutional investors and long-term stewards of capital to promote good practice in the investee companies and markets to which the Scheme's investments are exposed.

-- 1.4.10 The Trustee will undertake its decision making in a manner which is consistent with the Trustee's investment objectives, its legal duties and other relevant commitments e.g. the UN-backed Principles for Responsible Investment and the UK Stewardship Code.
-Specifically, the Trustee has instructed USSIM, as its principal investment manager and adviser, and through them its external managers, where applicable, to follow good practice and use their influence as major institutional investors and long-term stewards of capital to promote good practice in the investee companies and markets to which the Scheme's investments are exposed. - 1.4.11 The Trustee, via its Investment Committee, expects its investment managers to undertake appropriate monitoring and oversight of current investments.
+- 1.4.11 The Trustee, via its Investment Committee, expects its investment managers to undertake appropriate monitoring and oversight of current investments.
 This oversight is to enable the identification of issues and facilitate early engagement with boards and management of investee companies and other stakeholders where necessary.
 These matters include strategy, capital structure, management of actual or potential conflicts of interest, corporate governance, social and environmental impact.
-The Trustee oversees USSIM's policies and practices on responsible investment, stewardship and ESG integration, including how USSIM, in turn, monitors external managers in this regard. - 1.4.12 The Trustee also expects USSIM and its external managers, where appropriate, to use their voting rights as part of their engagement work, in a prioritised, value-adding and informed manner.
-The Trustee reviews USSIM's voting decisions twice a year through its Investment Committee and once a year through its Board.
-In some (but not all) cases, the Trustee's vote is exercised through a proxy service provider, acting in accordance with the USS Voting Policy (which can be found in the "How USS invests" area of the Scheme's website www.uss.co.uk).
-Where collaboration is likely to be the most effective mechanism for encouraging issues to be addressed, the Trustee expects its investment manager to participate in joint action with other institutional investors as permitted by relevant legal and regulatory codes.
-The Investment Committee monitors this engagement on an ongoing basis with the aim of maximising its effectiveness.
-The Trustee's ESG related policies are also reviewed regularly by the Trustee Board and updated as required to ensure that they are in line with good practice.
+The Trustee oversees USSIM's policies and practices on responsible investment, stewardship and ESG integration, including how USSIM, in turn, monitors external managers in this regard. - 1.4.12 The Trustee also expects USSIM and its external managers, where appropriate, to use their voting rights as part of their engagement work.
+The Trustee reviews USSIM's voting decisions through its Investment Committee and Board.
+The Trustee votes in accordance with the USS Voting Policy (which can be found in the "How we invest" area of the Scheme's website www.uss.co.uk).
+The Investment Committee monitors this on an ongoing basis with the aim of maximising its effectiveness.